Jabher/cornerjs/README.md

  - animations
  - intervals and timeouts
  - on-element-appear actions
+ - custom scrolls

 It's totally not about data-binding and models.
 It's about throwing away all the pieces of code that are not connected with anything else and depends only on their appearance in DOM three.

+It works in IE9+, FF, Chrome, Opera.

 How it works?